praxiiz/UltimaLive/README.md

 Project Setup

 Visual Studio Projects have been moved out of the UltimaLive Project folder so that a separate folder can be maintained for each version of Visual Studio can be supported.

+Doxygen

+Doxygen for windows can be installed to generate project documentation.
+1. Doxygen needs to be installed and added to the system path.
+2. Create a folder called html in the UltimaLive root folder.
+3. Issue the following command from the UltimaLive root folder to generate documentation:

+doxygen docs/Doxyfile